govuk-one-login/di-account-management-backend/docs/adr/0010-simplify-activity-log-data-structure-pipeline.md

 This may allow us to migrate users' data from the existing user services table into this new structure and further simplify our backend.

+### Access patterns

+In this new design, there are 4 ways we'll need to query from or write to this table:

+1. Write from the `write-activity-log` Lambda when a new event is recieved.
+2. Query for all a user's events from the frontend.
+3. Query for a single event from the frontend.
+4. Update a single event to mark that it's been reported from a new Lambda in the backend

+Using a composite primary key for the table of `user_id` and `event_id` allows us to meet all these access patterns without needing any secondary indices.

+We can query a composite primary key using only the partition key, so we'll use `user_id` as the partition key and be able to retrieve all a user's events with only their `user_id`.
+We'll also have access to the user's `user_id` when we need to query for or update a single event - either from the user's session in the frontend or in the SNS message in the backend.
+This means we'll be able to use the full composite key to retrieve or write back a single event without a table scan.

 ## Consequences

 - We will need to do extra work in our backend to remove the `query-activity-log` lambda.